slackapi/node-slack-sdk/packages/socket-mode/README.md

 If you've used Node's [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter) pattern before, then you're already familiar with how this works, since the client is an `EventEmitter`.

 The `event` argument passed to the listener is an object.
-It's contents corresponds to the [type of event](https://api.slack.com/events) its registered for.
+Its content corresponds to the [type of event](https://api.slack.com/events) it's registered for.

 ```javascript
 const { SocketModeClient } = require('@slack/socket-mode');